dbcrossbar/dbcrossbar/guide/src/intro.md

 This will stream the data out of PostgreSQL, upload it to `$GS_TEMP_BUCKET`, import it into a temporary BigQuery table, and run an appropriate `MERGE` command.
 The `config add temporary` commands tell `dbcrossbar` what cloud bucket and BigQuery dataset should be used for temporary files and tables, respectively.

 Notice that we don't need to specify `--schema`, because `dbcrossbar` will automatically translate the PostgreSQL column types to corresponding BigQuery types.
-The `--temporary` arguments specify what bucket to use for loading the CSV files, and what BigQuery data set to use for the temporary table used as input to the `MERGE`.

 ## Credits